drew458/R3serve/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 The script is ready for deployment on Heroku, which is what I use to run it continuously on the cloud.
-The free tier on Heroku perfectly fits.
+The free tier perfectly fits.
 In this case the username and password must go into the virtual environment variables (see the settings page on Heroku's dashboard).